lugrus2000/glossary/glossary/index.md

 You can browse the content using the side bar to the left, or use the `Filter by title` box to look for a specific topic.

 > [!TIP]
-> Every day you will also discover a new random article on this page!
+> Every day you will also discover a new exciting article on this page!

 [!INCLUDE [Random term for today:](./term/app-service/index.md)]